microsoft/pxt/docs/blog/microbit/display-shield.md

 ## Background

 The latest micro:bit has an amazing amount of computational power for such a tiny device; in fact, it’s powerful enough to drive a small color display to create quite rich interactive experiences.
-If you have ever used [MakeCode Arcade](https://arcade.makecode.com/), you may have already seen this - a variety of [Arcade display shield](/blog/arcade/arcade-on-microbit-xbox) accessories are available to buy for the micro:bit.
+If you have ever used [MakeCode Arcade](https://arcade.makecode.com/), you may have already seen this - a variety of [Arcade display shield](/blog/arcade/arcade-on-microbit-xbox) accessories are available for purchase.
 The micro:bit plugs into the shield, which has a 160x120 color display and extra buttons, including a D-pad, making the combination a fun retro gaming device:

 ![Arcade shields](/static/blog/microbit/display-shield/display-shields.png)